ironwolf86/RP4Win/README.md

 ```

 And a system config file for EmulationStation will be generated to make adding ROMS drag and drop

+#### Once the automated installer is done simply double click the EmulationStation icon on your desktop

 # Manage EmulationStation